-The Science and Technology Directorate's (S&T) Long-Range Broad Agency Announcement (LRBAA) is a standing, open invitation to the scientific and technical communities to fund pioneering R&D projects in support of our nation’s security.
-Its purpose is to advance our scientific and technical knowledge, and to apply such advances to the Department’s operational environments.
+The Science and Technology Directorate's (S&T) Long-Range Broad Agency Announcement (LRBAA) is a standing, open invitation to the scientific and technical communities to fund pioneering research and development (R&D) projects in support of our nation’s security.
+Its purpose is to advance our scientific and technical knowledge and to apply such advances to the department’s operational environments.

 A traditional Broad Agency Announcement (BAA) is fairly specific in its subject matter requirements.
-The Long-Range BAA is not.
-By design, it covers a very wide range of subjects and is short on details.
+The LRBAA is not.
+By design, it covers a wide range of subjects and is short on details.
 This enables S&T to contemplate proposals for original research that fall outside the scope of its more narrowly defined BAAs.
+To view a listing of S&T's current solicitations, visit S&T's Solicitation Portal.

-All of S&T’s divisions and special programs may receive submissions through the Long-Range BAA.
-Research areas of strategic interest are provided in Part I of the 10-01 Long-Range BAA solicitation.
+All of S&T’s divisions and special programs may receive submissions through the LRBAA.
+Research areas of strategic interest are provided in Part I of the LRBAA 14-02 solicitation.
 Part II describes the submission process, requirements, and evaluation criteria.
-Both of these documents may be accessed on the Long-Range BAA Website.
+Both of these documents may be accessed on the LRBAA website.
 Prospective applicants are strongly encouraged to read the entire solicitation.

-The Long-Range BAA is not allocated a pre-defined level of funding.
+The LRBAA is not allocated a pre-defined level of funding.
 As such, the provision of funds is an important consideration when an otherwise promising proposal is evaluated.

-Products that are available to the commercial marketplace, or support services of any kind, cannot be contemplated or purchased through the Long-Range BAA, according to the Federal Acquisition Regulations.
-Above all, the Long-Range BAA is expressly for original, state-of-the-art research, or unique prototypes that require proof of concept.
+Products that are available to the commercial marketplace or support services of any kind cannot be contemplated or purchased through the LRBAA, according to the Federal Acquisition Regulation.
+Above all, the LRBAA is expressly for original, state-of-the-art research or unique prototypes that require proof of concept.
 All submissions are peer reviewed.

-More detailed information about the Long Range BAA may be accessed on the Long-Range BAA Website.
+More detailed information about the LRBAA may be accessed on the LRBAA website.
 Learn about research areas of strategic interest, submission requirements and processes, and evaluation criteria at this website.